 Last Friday, over 100 people attended a fun and festive dedication ceremony with special guests Mayor Jim Kenney, Superintendent William Hite, and state Representative Danilo Burgos.

-But the stars de the show were the young student artists!
+But the stars of the show were the young student artists!
 In English and Spanish, they bravely took center stage to say how important this project was to them, how it was something they really looked forward to about coming to school, and how it helped them during the pandemic.

 Thank you to all of our Picasso Project schools, teachers, artists, and donors who support art in schools – our kids need it and love it!